History of English cricket (1726–1750): England teams

+Venues

+Well-known venues of the time included Dartford Brent, Kennington Common, Laleham Burway, Moulsey Hurst, Richmond Green, and Sevenoaks Vine.
+The most famous, as the sport's focal point through the mid-18th century, was the Artillery Ground in Bunhill Fields, Finsbury, London.
+Around 1730, this became the preferred home venue of London Cricket Club, and the stage for numerous top-class matches, including lucrative single wicket contests.

+Some matches in the 1720s were arranged at places like Peper Harow and Penshurst Park which have long been horse racing locations (today, both house point-to-point racecourses), while Moulsey Hurst was perhaps better known as a prizefighting venue.
+There were strong gambling connections between cricket, racing, and prizefighting throughout the 18th century.

-A London v Surrey match on 31 August 1730 took place at the Artillery Ground in Bunhill Fields, Finsbury, London.
+A London v Surrey match on 31 August 1730 took place at the Artillery Ground.
 London won by 6 runs.
-It is the earliest definite match at the venue which was referred to in contemporary reports as the "old" Artillery Ground, but that may be because it was used frequently for other forms of sport or entertainment.
-It was generally used for matches involving the original London Club and also became the featured venue of all London cricket until the mid-1760s, after which the Hambledon Club increased its influence.
+It is the earliest definite match at the venue, referenced in contemporary reports as the "old" Artillery Ground, although that may have been because of frequent use for other forms of sport or entertainment.
+It was generally used for matches involving the original London Club and also became the feature venue of all London cricket until the mid-1760s.
+In 1748, George Smith, keeper of the Artillery Ground and landlord of the adjoining Pyed Horse in Chiswell Street, declared bankruptcy.
+A number of notices appeared in the press during the first six months of 1748 but Smith eventually resolved his problems, perhaps through the sale of other property, and was able to retain control of the Artillery Ground until 1752.

-Matches were recorded at the Artillery Ground until as late as 1778 but by then the London Club had disbanded, although its members continued their social and organisational existences and maintained their influence over the game as a whole.

 The earliest known instances of ground enclosure occurred in 1731, the playing area on Kennington Common being roped off twice in an attempt to keep spectators off the field.
 Cricket is the first sport known to have enclosed its venues and it quickly became common practice with stakes and ropes being reported at the Artillery Ground in 1732.
-It is not clear when admission fees were first introduced but there was certainly a two pence charge in place at the Artillery Ground by the early 1740s.
+It is not clear when admission fees were introduced but there was certainly a two pence charge in place at the Artillery Ground by the early 1740s and this was increased to sixpence for certain matches.

-Schools and universities

-In 1727, Horace Walpole commented that cricket was already "common" at Eton College.
-This is the earliest reference to cricket both at Eton and in the county of Berkshire.